Best Places to Spot Winter Wildlife in Marin

 Every year, California gray whales start their lengthy migration, a journey that takes them from their feeding grounds in Alaska to the much warmer waters near Baja California.
 As such, Point Reyes National Seashore has become the go-to spot for seeing these mammals in action.
 The migration season usually starts around mid-December and concludes around the end of February, with mid-January being the best time to see them.

 Since winter is a popular time to watch for whales and elephant seals, you’ll likely have some stiff competition for the best views.
 Most people would recommend Point Reyes Lighthouse because of its height and position along the coast.
 Alternatively, head to Chimney Rock on the other side of the ridge for optimal observations.
-Getting around is easy too, thanks to the winter bus shuttles operating on weekends and holidays.
+The parking lot at the Chimney Rock Trailhead can only accommodate twenty vehicles.
+As a result, parking space availability is very limited, particularly in the afternoon.

 Can’t make it to Marin by February?
 No problem!
 You can still see the California gray whales during their return journey home.
 Mid-March is the best time to visit, but you can still spot plenty of whales through the end of May.
 In fact, late April through early May is prime viewing time for mothers swimming with their calves.